MicrosoftDocs/power-platform/power-platform/admin/manage-dataverse-auditing.md

 5. Select **Delete** to confirm.

-## Reduce log storage – Method 10: Delete audit logs – legacy process
+## Reduce log storage: Delete audit logs – legacy process

 When you enable Dataverse auditing, your apps create audit logs to store changes to the records and user access.
 You can delete audit logs when they are no longer needed to free up log capacity space.